simonsso/furry-waddle/README.md

 # Furry-waddle

-This will parse output from Swedish net stock broker Avanza and proform basic filtering on ISIN create reports.
+This will parse output from Swedish net stock broker Avanza and perform basic filtering on ISIN create reports.